Considering travel during the pandemic? Take precautions to protect yourself from COVID-19.By Mayo Clinic Staff

 - Contactless payment

-- Protocol in case a guest becomes ill, such as closing the room for cleaning and disinfecting
+- Set of rules in case a guest becomes ill, such as closing the room for cleaning and disinfecting

-Vacation rentals, too, are upping their game when it comes to cleaning.
+Vacation rentals, too, are enhancing their cleaning procedures.
 They're committed to following public health guidelines, such as using masks and gloves when cleaning, and building in a waiting period between guests.

-When it's time to pack for your trip, grab any medicines you may need on your trip and these essential safe-travel supplies:
+When it's time to pack for your trip, grab any medications you may need on your trip and these essential safe-travel supplies:

 - Face masks